sombiniaina-fitahiana-randriamarosaina/stepper-form-sowell/README.md

-# A public, no auth chat app (public-chat)

-A public, no auth chat app
+# A stepper form, to be refactored and improved (stepper-form)

 ## Install the dependencies
 ```bash